 Turner syndrome is a random mutation of chromosomes that occurs spontaneously at the time of conception and affects females.
 There is an absence of all or part of the second X chromosomes in some or all of the cells in the body.
 As an advocacy organization, our vision is to increase awareness, education and research for this complex disorder.
 Statistics show that Turner Syndrome takes the lives of 97% or more female fetuses.
 Our goal is to provide the 1-3% of survivors, who account to 1 in 2,000 females) with a chance at living a full and productive life while gaining additional knowledge and therapies for improvements.
 If a child does not exhibit classic TS characteristics, but is short and falling below the curve on the growth chart, has delayed pubertal development, presents verbally gifted, or expresses academic or social challenges, she may have TS.
 Diagnosis is confirmed with a Karyotype blood test.
 An endocrinologist will monitor the patient, screen for other conditions and provide specialized medical care, and treatments.
 Early interventions can promote a positive self-esteem and improved prognosis.

-This is a Virtual Opportunity, with no fixed address.
+This is a Virtual Opportunity with no fixed address.

 - Orientation or Training

-This is a flexible opportunity, but we are looking for volunteers interested in a long-term commitment (minimum 3 months) who can help 3-5 hours per week.
+- This is a flexible opportunity, but we are looking for volunteers interested in a long-term commitment (minimum 3 months) who can help 3-5 hours per week.